Pi4J/pi4j-example-fatjar/README.md

 GitHub Actions: ![Maven build](https://github.com/pi4j/pi4j-example-fatjar/workflows/Maven/badge.svg)

 This project contains a minimal example application which uses the Pi4J (V2) library and uses a digital output (LED) and digital input (push button).
-Full description is available on [the Pi4J website](https://v2.pi4j.com/getting-started/minimal-example-application)
+Full description is available on [the Pi4J website](https://pi4j.com/getting-started/minimal-example-application-fatjar/)

 ## PROJECT OVERVIEW

-The goal of the example project is to show how to set up a Pi4J Maven / Gradle project for the Raspberry Pi.
+The goal of the example project is to show how to set up a Pi4J Maven project for the Raspberry Pi to build a FatJAR with the Pi4J dependencies.

 ## MAVEN SHADE PLUGIN

-Because of the use of the ServiceLoader to dynamically load the plugins which are part of the project, the FAT JAR created by this code, all the files in `META-INF/services` need to be merged into one.
+Because of the use of the ServiceLoader to dynamically load the plugins which are part of the project, all the files in `META-INF/services` need to be merged into one.
 This is not possible with the `Maven Assembly Plugin` that could be used with Pi4J V1.

 To create a correct FAT JAR the `Maven Shade Plugin` needs to be used, with the additional [ServicesResourceTransformer](https://maven.apache.org/plugins/maven-shade-plugin/examples/resource-transformers.html#ServicesResourceTransformer).